Acupuncture in London

-Most London acupuncturists practice acupuncture in Wimpole Street charge a lot of money!
+Most acupuncturists in London charge a lot of money!
 So you should make sure that you choose one that is an actual acupuncture expert.
-I'm an expert in traditional acupuncture, having developed my own style after decades of practice and learning other styles of acupuncture.
+I'm an expert in traditional acupuncture, having developed my own acupuncture therapy style after decades of practice and learning other styles of acupuncture.

 They should offer Chinese herbal medicine as well as acupuncture

 Most acupuncturists in London only offer acupuncture, which isn't the Chinese way.
 I am one of a very few who have graduated in China and offer both acupuncture and Chinese herbal medicine in London to offer people the most effective treatment possible.

 Sometimes, Chinese herbs can make the difference between getting better or not.
 They can help to give the body what it's lacking, for example energy and blood, whereas acu-puncture can't.
 I also offer lifestyle, dietary and supplement advice to maximise the treatment effect and improve a variety of conditions quicker.